tweimann/helper/README.md

 # helper
-these are some scripts for Linux® and Windows systems
+these are some scripts for Linux®

 | Distro        | Command                                                                          |
 |---------------|----------------------------------------------------------------------------------|